multiversx/mx-contracts-rs/contracts/liquid-locking/README.md

     fn blacklist_token(&self, token: &TokenIdentifier);
 ```

-Just like the previous endpoint the only owner endpoint ```blacklist_token``` can be used to remove an __ESDT__ token from the whitelist in order to be lockable inside the contract.
+Just like the previous endpoint the only owner endpoint ```blacklist_token``` can be used to remove an __ESDT__ token from the whitelist of lockable tokens.
 The already locked tokens of the type of the one removed will remain in the contract and will be further available for unlocking and unbonding, but will not be further available for locking.

 ### lock